Blog Post: A Fresh Graduate's Guide to Saving Money

 Forget Multitasking, Try Monotasking

-When faced with too many things to do at a go, I tended to multitask, and ultimately, to feel doomed that I was trapped in this cycle of underperformance.
+When you have too much on your plate, it’s easy to digress into multitasking, and ultimately, to feel doomed that you are trapped in this cycle of underperformance.

-In fact, it's even more counterproductive than you think.
+It is in fact, more counterproductive than you think.
 Hopefully, these tips backed by science can really help you get your game on again — but this time, one move at a time.

-Neuroscience research reveals that rather than actually multitask, our brains simply switch at rapid speeds from task to task.
+Neuroscience research reveals that rather than multitasking; our brains simply switch at rapid speeds from task to task.
 One reason for this is that similar tasks compete to use the same region of the brain.
-And the problem is, all tasks attempted will suffer as a result.
+And the problem is, with all tasks attempted, productivity will suffer as a result.

 I know, it sucks to be mortal.
-Not only do we fail at multitasking, the very attempt to add a new activity to our command centre actually makes us less able than when we perform tasks separately.
+Not only do we fail at multitasking, but the very attempt to add a new activity to our command centre makes us less productive than performing tasks separately.
 Research shows that this process of switching from task to task comes at a price.

-Think about listening to music while reading your cost-benefit analysis.
+Do you feel like you are lost in a sea of words reading your cost-benefit analysis whilst jamming to Cardi B songs, seemingly difficult to concentrate?
+Well, IYKYK.
 Researchers suggest that even when we indulge in these seemingly innocent joys, doing so compromises your brain's potential.

 The result?
-We feel that we're absorbing information because music prompts the release of "happy chemicals".
-So maybe disable the Spotify when the key report is due.
+We believe that we're absorbing information because music prompts the release of "happy chemicals".
+Perhaps next time, disable Spotify when the key report is due.

-When we multitask, we are less efficient, our brains expend more energy, and we are prone to making more mistakes.
-That's why texting and driving is so dangerous, and it's why we miss those grammatical errors or miscalculations that reflect badly on us.
+Multitasking due to distractions (yes, your smartphones are the culprits) makes you less efficient, uses more energy, and leads to more mistakes.
+That's why texting and driving is so dangerous, and it's why we miss those grammatical errors or miscalculations while reacting to your close friend’s Instagram stories.

 In school, many of us still managed to get by with the help of angelic professors and lenient deadline penalties.
-But this habit of multitasking, when repeated at work, could paint a more unforgiving picture in our performance reviews.
-More than a myth, multitasking really just creates a no-win situation.
+But this habit, when repeated at work, could paint a more unforgiving picture in our performance reviews.
+More than a myth, multitasking just creates a no-win situation.
+You want to get that promotion, your distractions GTG.

 4. Plan Your Day